 Of course, in situations where a CFP professional defies their firms, they may still be subject to discipline from (or even termination from) their firm… which means, in the long run, CFP professionals are expected to select or align themselves with firms and platforms that will allow them to fulfill their fiduciary obligation to clients.

-In other words, the mere presence of a (not-already-avoided) Conflict of Interest does not itself violate the fiduciary obligation of the CFP professional; instead, failing to disclose such a Conflict, and not taking steps to at least mitigate the Conflict of Interest, is deemed a failure to meet the Standards.
+In other words, the mere presence of a (not-already-avoided) Conflict of Interest does not itself violate the fiduciary obligation of the CFP professional; instead, failing to disclose such a Conflict, and not taking steps to manage the Conflict of Interest, is deemed a failure to meet the Standards.
 (As would be succumbing to the Conflict of Interest and actually giving an inappropriate recommendation.)

 However, CFP professionals should also recognize that, in situations where a Conflict of Interest is retained, disclosed, and managed (rather than avoided entirely), the CFP professional must not merely disclose the Conflict, but obtain the client’s informed consent.
 Although whether a Client has provided informed consent depends on the facts and circumstances, and may even be inferred when not explicit.
 For example, silence after disclosure may constitute informed consent, if the disclosure contains sufficiently specific facts that are understandable to a reasonable Client (or may not constitute informed consent if that is not the case).
 As a best practice, though, CFP professionals should consider not just providing disclosures, but actually documenting (e.g., obtaining a signed receipt by the client, and even taking contemporaneous client meeting notes) that the disclosures were received, discussed, and that the client ‘understood and appreciated’ the ramifications of the disclosure and how it may (potentially adversely) affect the CFP professional’s advice.

 Fiduciary Duty Of Care For CFP Professionals